MileHacker Logo

 Charleston South Carolina, USA Travel Guide

 Charleston is on a peninsula where the Ashley and Cooper Rivers meet, forming Charleston Harbor.
-This unique location on the Atlantic coast has it as a Lowcountry gem.
+This unique place on the Atlantic coast has it as a Lowcountry gem.
 The surrounding landscape includes a mix of tidal marshes, barrier islands, and cypress swamps.
 These natural elements determine the area’s climate, biodiversity, and historical development.
 The city’s low elevation means it connects closely with its waterways, shaping everything from its early trade routes to its modern-day appeal as a coastal destination.
 Beyond the immediate peninsula, the Lowcountry stretches inland, defined by its flat terrain and abundant water, and forms a distinct natural environment complementing the city’s urban charm.
-Visitors locate beaches, nature preserves, and scenic waterways a short drive from the historic downtown.
+Visitors locate beaches, nature preserves, and scenic waterways a quick drive from the historic downtown.

 Charleston Facts